Near-Earth supernova

 The Crab Nebula is a pulsar wind nebula associated with the 1054 supernova.
 It is located about 6,500 light-years from the Earth.

 A near-Earth supernova is an explosion resulting from the death of a star that occurs close enough to the Earth, less than roughly 10 to 300 pc away, to have noticeable effects on its biosphere.

-An estimated 20 supernova explosions have happened within 300 pc of the Earth over the last 11 million years.
+An estimated 20 supernova explosions have happened within 300 pc of the Earth over the last 300 thousand years.
 Type II supernova explosions are expected to occur in active star-forming regions, with 12 such OB associations being located within 650 pc of the Earth.
-At present, there are 12 near-Earth supernova candidates within 300 pc.
+At present, there are up to 14 near-Earth supernova candidates within 300 pc.

 Effects on Earth

-On average, a supernova explosion occurs within 10 pc of the Earth every 240 million years.
+Estimates for the rate of supernova explosions are highly uncertain.
+An example is that on average, one supernova explosion occurs within 10 pc of the Earth every 240 million years.
 Gamma rays are responsible for most of the adverse effects that a supernova may have on a life-harboring terrestrial planet.
 In Earth's case, gamma rays induce radiolysis of diatomic N_{2} and O_{2} in the upper atmosphere, converting molecular nitrogen and oxygen into nitrogen oxides, and thereby notably depleting the ozone layer, enough to expose the surface to bio-harmful (mainly ultra-violet) solar and cosmic radiation.
 Phytoplankton and reef communities would be particularly affected, which could severely deplete the base of the marine food chain.

 Historically, nearby supernovae may have influenced the biodiversity of life on the planet.
 Geological records suggest that nearby supernova events have led to an increase in cosmic rays, which in turn produced a cooler climate.
 A greater temperature difference between the poles and the equator created stronger winds, increased ocean mixing, and resulted in the transport of nutrients to shallow waters along the continental shelves.
 This led to greater biodiversity.

 Odenwald discusses the possible effects of a Betelgeuse supernova on the Earth and on human space travel, especially the effects of the stream of charged particles that would reach the Earth about 100,000 years later than the initial light and other electromagnetic radiation produced by the explosion.
 However, it is estimated that it may take up to 1.5 million years for Betelgeuse to undergo a supernova.